jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   - **mediation** includes mediation services provided under section 144 by the chief executive, and any other mediation services that are provided (whether by the chief executive or any other person) to help resolve employment relationship problems
   - **mediation services** means the mediation services provided, under section 144, by the chief executive
   - **member of the Authority** means a member of the Authority who holds office under section 166(1); and includes a temporary member who holds office under section 172
-  - **minimum entitlements** means wages or holiday pay or other money payable by the employer to the employee under the Minimum Wage Act 1983 or the Holidays Act 2003
+  - **minimum entitlements** means wages or holiday pay or other money payable by the employer to the employee under the Minimum Wage Act 1983 or the Holidays Act 2003 or the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016
   - **Minister** , in any provision of this Act, means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of that provision
   - **person intending to work** means a person who has been offered, and accepted, work as an employee; and has a corresponding meaning
   - **personal grievance** or has the meaning given to it by section 103